adamsdev01/ChatGPTClient/README.md

 # OpenAI Text Completion
 Created a Blazor application that makes API calls to OpenAI GPT-3 model.
-In the app - the user submits a prompt to generate completion that attempts to match the context or pattern provided.
+In the app - the user submits a prompt to generate text that attempts to match the context or pattern provided.
-### Prompt Design: Completion
 # Stack
 - Blazor Server
 - Net Core 7